3. Assessment of Taught Schemes

 (ii) Second marking is the process in which a second allocation of marks is given to a piece of work by a second internal examiner.
 This process may either be carried out blind (where the second examiner does not have access to the marks and comments of the first marker) or sighted (where the second examiner can view the marks and comments of the first marker, and adds their own).

-(iii) Scaling can be applied to any assessment component mark, not just an examination mark (refer to paragraph 4.3 for procedure).
+(iii) Scaling can be applied to any assessment component mark, not just an examination mark.
 There will be circumstances where failures in the assessment process will make scaling obligatory.
 Examples of these might be a misprinted examination paper, the interruption of an examination or, in a science laboratory, an instrumental malfunction not obvious at the time of the experiment.
 Such circumstances are very rare but marks may be scaled when they happen.

 Scaling may also be appropriate when a particular assessment component has produced marks for the class as a whole at a different level to their marks elsewhere.
 Normally this is an examination which, especially in numerical subjects, may be much harder or easier than intended.
 This is usually detected because the overall mean mark is very different from that on other examinations.
 There are also cases where, because a threshold of knowledge or skill is necessary to achieve a reasonable mark, the marks of poorer candidates are more affected.